Potty training is a major milestone in any small person's life and one that marks a real watershed between infancy and childhood.

 And it does seem that potty training is a particularly touchy subject for us mums.
 A study of more than 2,000 women carried out by Huggies found that one in three mums had fallen out with a close friend or family member over how to raise their children, with potty training being the topic most likely to touch a raw nerve.

-But whatever the reason, trying to push your child to start using the potty before he’s ready really is counter-productive.
+But whatever the reason, trying to push your child to master potty training before he’s ready really is counter-productive.
 Studies have shown that if parents begin too soon, the process simply takes longer and is met with more resistance.
-So try not to stress even if it seems like your little one’s the last of his playgroup peers to master the art of bladder control.
+So try not to stress even if it seems like your little one’s the last of his playgroup peers to master the art of potty training and bladder control.
 The age at which he stops using nappies has nothing to do with his intelligence nor with your parenting skills and trying to encourage potty training before he’s ready really is a pointless exercise.
 All you’ll be doing is making a rod for your own back.

 ‘If the process doesn’t seem to be working and your child is due to start school or attend a nursery which won’t take them unless they are completely potty trained, then perhaps that might be a point to get some help,’ suggests Jayne.
 ‘Talk it through with someone to see if there are different things you might do to try engaging your child.’
 Your health visitor can help you, or you can ring the Eric Helpline on 0845 370 8008.